Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsubsection{Azure Durable Functions (AzS and AzN)}

-Fig.~\ref{fig:graph-workload-az-containers-box} reports the E2E time for those workflow invocations with \textit{no cold-starts} for any of their function invocations (only warm starts, yellow bar) and those that had \textit{one or more cold-starts} (blue).
+Fig.~\ref{fig:graph-workload-az-containers-box} reports the E2E time for those workflow invocations with \textit{no cold-starts} for any of their function invocations (only warm starts, yellow bar) and those that had \textit{one or more cold-starts} (blue bar).
 This is shown for all four workflows using a medium payload and 1~RPS.
-The whiskers indicate Q1-Q3 latency ranges.
-Azure's E2E time clearly varies with cold-starts, and is more variable than AWS as input rate changes.
+The whiskers indicate Q1--Q3 latency ranges.
+Azure's E2E time clearly varies with cold-starts, and is more variable than AWS's as the input rate changes.
 Azure workflow's cold-start has three parts: (1) \textit{Container and runtime cold-start}, the time to spawn a new container and load the Python runtime with dependencies from \textit{requirements.txt}; (2) \textit{Function cold-start}, the latency to run a function for the first time on a container, and lazily load the pending dependencies; and (3) \textit{Dataflow cold-start}, the time to initialize data transfer services.
 These are discussed next.

-\takeaway{ Azure has a higher cold starts overheads for workflow with larger packages and larger payloads, though the container cold-start overhead is modest.}
+\takeaway{ Azure has higher cold-start overheads for workflows with larger packages and larger payloads, though the container cold-start overhead is modest.}

-In Fig.~\ref{fig:graph-workload-az-containers-box-split}, we zoom into the inter-function latencies between each pair of function in the graph and image workflows, and split them into warm-starts and cold-starts for the downstream function execution; this is shown only for \textit{function-pairs} having one or more cold-starts.
-This \textit{inter-function latency} is measured between an upstream function completing and the downstream function being invoked.
+In Fig.~\ref{fig:graph-workload-az-containers-box-split}, we zoom into the inter-function latencies between each pair of functions in the graph and image workflows, and split them into warm-starts and cold-starts for the downstream function execution; this is shown only for \textit{function-pairs} having one or more cold-starts.
+This \textit{inter-function latency} is measured from the time an upstream function completes to the time the downstream function is invoked.
 This includes multiple components that \textit{we attempt to disaggregate}.

-The first time a container is created for the workflow, we have a \textit{container cold-start} overhead that is included in this latency.
-We perform separate micro-benchmarks to measure this find it to be $\approx 290ms$ for AzS and $\approx 51.5ms$ for AzN, as described in the Appendix~\ref{app:sec:container-cs-est}.
-This overhead is modest.
+The first time a container is created for the workflow, we incur a \textit{container cold-start} overhead, which is included in this latency.
+We perform separate micro-benchmarks to measure this and find it to be $\approx 290ms$ for AzS and $\approx 51.5ms$ for AzN \modc{(see Appendix~\ref{app:sec:container-cs-est}).} This overhead is modest.